IN A NUTSHELL:

 One child may be a piano prodigy; another may have Down's syndrome.
 Both may equally challenge their families.
 “Far From the Tree” author and winner of the National Book Award Andrew Solomon will share stories about how diversity unites us all.

-Andrew Solomon is a writer on politics, culture and psychology.
+Andrew Solomon is a professor, and a writer on politics, culture and psychology.

 Solomon's newest book, Far From the Tree: Parents, Children, and the Search for Identity, tells the stories of parents who not only learn to deal with their exceptional children, but also find profound meaning in doing so.
 Solomon’s startling proposition is that diversity is what unites us.
 He writes about families coping with deafness, dwarfism, Down syndrome, autism, schizophrenia, multiple severe disabilities, with children who are prodigies, who are conceived in rape, who become criminals, who are transgender.
 While each of these characteristics is potentially isolating, the experience of difference within families is universal, as are the struggles toward compassion and the triumphs of love Solomon documents in every chapter.
 Woven into these courageous and affirming stories is Solomon’s journey to accepting his own identity, which culminated in his midlife decision, influenced by this research, to become a parent.
 The book was a bestseller and was named one of the ten best books of 2012 by The New York Times.